DAGroup-PKU/HumanNet/README.md

 This repository is the official home of **HumanNet**, a one-million-hour human-centric video corpus designed as scalable infrastructure for fine-grained activity understanding, motion-aware video learning, and embodied pretraining.
 HumanNet pairs first-person and third-person footage with caption labels, motion annotations, and hand and body signals, organized by a multi-axis taxonomy and produced by a curation pipeline that treats human-centric filtering, viewpoint characterization, quality control, and privacy review as first-class design choices.
 Under a controlled vision-language-action post-training protocol, initializing from 1,000 hours of egocentric video drawn from HumanNet matches or modestly surpasses initializing from 100 hours of real-robot data and substantially closes the gap to a 20,000-hour real-robot baseline, indicating that egocentric human video is a scalable and cost-effective substitute when robot data is limited.

 ## 🔥 News
-* `[Ongoing]` 🔥 We are preparing the open-source release of the HumanNet corpus, the curation pipeline, and the post-training validation code.
+* `[Coming Soon]` 🔥 We are preparing the open-source release of the HumanNet corpus, the curation pipeline, and the post-training validation code.
 Stay tuned!
-* `[Coming Soon]` 🔥 The HumanNet technical report and project page will be released.
-The dataset will be available on [Hugging Face](https://huggingface.co/datasets/DAGroup-PKU/HumanNet/) once internal review is approved.
+* 🔥 The **HumanNet** technical report and project page have been released: [Paper](https://github.com/DAGroup-PKU/HumanNet/blob/main/HumanNet_arxiv.pdf) | [Project](https://dagroup-pku.github.io/HumanNet/).

 ## 🎥 Demo
 *Coming soon.*